DS-Homebrew/nds-bootstrap/README.md

 2) What happens when the bug occurs
 3) If the bug is reproduce-able, what steps can one take in order to get there.

-Bugs can be reported in the [Github issues section](https://github.com/ahezard/nds-bootstrap/issues) or on our [Discord server](https://discord.gg/yqSut8c).
+Bugs can be reported in the [Github issues section](https://github.com/ahezard/nds-bootstrap/issues).

 # Compiling